TheDatumOrg/SPARTAN/README.md

 ### #2 Evaluation

 Here, we present code examples for four downstream tasks.
 Config examples can be find in `benchmark/configs`.
+To reproduce the results from the paper, please refer to the `scripts/readme.md`.

 #### Task-I: 1NN Classification